Las Vegas shooting: Remembering the fallen

 Davis was reportedly on a guys' trip that included Thomas Day Jr., who was also killed during the attack, the Press-Enterprise reported.
 Berta Garcia, the co-ed director for USA Softball of Southern California, told the newspaper that Day was “like a second dad” to Davis.

-“They grew up playing fast-pitch softball together,” Garcia said.
+“They had grown up playing fast-pitch softball together,” Garcia said.
 “Tom kind of guided him.”

 Courtney Belger, one of Davis’ friends, described the young man as someone “you can always ask and know he’s going to come through for you.”